-Untapped Cities recently visited the offices of Warby Parker and met with Online Media Manager Brian Magida, who offered the backstory about the vanguard eyeglasses retailer.
+Untapped New York recently visited the offices of Warby Parker and met with Online Media Manager Brian Magida, who offered the backstory about the vanguard eyeglasses retailer.
 But this is no ordinary eyeglass shop.
 With every pair of glasses purchased, Warby Parker provides glasses to those who cannot afford a pair, directly or via funding to partners.

 The company was launched in February 2010 while its four founders–Neil Blumenthal, Andrew Hunt, David Gilboa and Jeffrey Raider–were still attending Wharton Business School at the University of Pennsylvania.
 Only one had experience working with eye wear: Neil had previously been involved with Vision Spring, a company that is now one of Warby Parker’s collaborators.
 At the beginning, David’s cell phone would be notified when orders came in and it soon began ringing off the hook.
 Within two days the entire inventory was sold out, and in three weeks, the entrepreneurs had met their sales target for the year.